A k-mer Based Approach for SARS-CoV-2 Variant Identification: Related Work

 \section{Related Work}

 Phylogeny based inference of disease transmission~\cite{Dhar2020TNet} and sequence homology (shared ancestry) detection between a pair of proteins are important tasks in bioinformatics and biotechnology.
 Sequence classification is a widely studied problem in both of these domains~\cite{Krishnan2021PredictingVaccineHesitancy}.
-Most sequence classification methods for viruses require the alignment of the input sequence to fixed length predefined vectors, which enables the machine learning algorithm to compare homologous feature vectors~\cite{Dwivedi2012ClassificationOH}.
-Pairwise local and global alignment similarity scores between sequences were used traditionally for sequence analysis~\cite{Chowdhury2017MultipleSequences}.
+Most sequence classification methods for viruses require the alignment of the input sequence to fixed length predefined vectors, which enables the machine learning algorithm to compare homologous feature vectors~\cite{farhan2017efficient}.
+Pairwise local and global alignment similarity scores between sequences were used traditionally for sequence analysis.
 Alignment-based methods are computationally expensive, especially for long sequences, while heuristic methods require a number of ad-hoc settings such as the penalty of gaps and substitutions, and alignment methods may not perform well on highly divergent regions of the genome.
-To address these limitations, various alignment-free classification methods have been proposed \cite{farhan2017efficient,Chang2014ANA}.
-The use of $k$-mer (substrings of length $k$) frequencies for phylogenetic applications started with~\cite{Blaisdell1986AMeasureOfSimilarity}, who reported success in constructing accurate phylogenetic trees from several coding and non-coding nDNA sequences.
-Typically, $k$-mer frequency vectors are paired together with a distance function to measure the quantitative similarity score between any pair of sequences~\cite{Zielezinski2017AlignmentfreeSC}.
+To address these limitations, various alignment-free classification methods have been proposed \cite{farhan2017efficient}.
+The use of $k$-mer (substrings of length $k$) frequencies for phylogenetic applications started with~\cite{Blaisdell1986AMeasureOfSimilarity}, which reported success in constructing accurate phylogenetic trees from several coding and non-coding nDNA sequences.
+Typically, $k$-mer frequency vectors are paired together with a distance function to measure the quantitative similarity score (kernel matrix) between any pair of sequences~\cite{farhan2017efficient}.
 However, the basic bottleneck for these techniques is the quadratic (in the lengths of the sequences) runtime of kernel evaluation.
-Farhan et al.~\cite{farhan2017efficient} proposed an algorithm for kernel computation efficiently (see Theorem~\ref{thm_kernel}).
-They provide an approach to compute the approximate pairwise proximity matrix that can be used for various machine learning tasks like classification through kernel PCA~\cite{hoffmann2007kernel}.